ZINE — BODY.TXT vol001

 A brother.
 A friend.
 A man who carries too much in silence.

-This isn’t something you read once and shelve.
+This is not something you read once and shelve.

 A limited, physical thing.